-1719 Convention on Limitation of Liability for Maritime Claims (LLMC), November 19, 1976 as adapted by the Protocol of 1996, May 2, 1996, 1987 UNTS 221.
+1716 Convention on Limitation of Liability for Maritime Claims (LLMC), November 19, 1976 as adapted by the Protocol of 1996, May 2, 1996, 1987 UNTS 221.

-1720 J. BASEDOW & W. WURMNEST, "Classification Societies as General Insurers of Shipping Activities", in: N. VAN TIGGELE-VAN DER VELDE, G. KAMPHUISEN & B.K.M.
-LAUWERIER (eds.), De Wansink- bundel: van draden en daden: liber amicorium prof.mr.
+1717 J. BASEDOW & W. WURMNEST, "Classification Societies as General Insurers of Shipping Activities", in: N. VAN TIGGELE-VAN DER VELDE, G. KAMPHUISEN & B.K.M.
+LAUWERIER (eds.), De Wansink-bundel: van draden en daden: liber amicorium prof.mr.
 J.H.
 Wansink, Deventer, Kluwer, 2006, 30-32.
 Classification societies are able to limit their liability under EU law when they act as ROs (cf. Article 5.2(b) Directive 2009/15 on common rules and standards for ship inspection and survey organisations and for the relevant activities of maritime administrations).

-1721 See the opinion of Lord STEYN in the Marc Rich case: "It would also be unfair, unjust and unreasonable towards classification societies, notably because they act for the collective welfare and unlike shipowners they would not have the benefit of any limitation provisions" (Marc Rich & Co AG v.
+1718 See the opinion of Lord STEYN in the Marc Rich case: "It would also be unfair, unjust and unreasonable towards classification societies, notably because they act for the collective welfare and unlike shipowners they would not have the benefit of any limitation provisions" (Marc Rich & Co AG v.
 Bishop Rock Marine Co Ltd, [1996] E.C.C.
 120, 148, paragraph 74).
 Also see: N.A.M.
 GUTIÉRREZ, Limitation of Liability in International Maritime Conventions: the Relationship between Global Limitation Conventions and Particular Liability Regimes, Oxon, Taylor and Francis, 2011, 208-209.

-1722 LAGONI urges the international community to adopt a new limitation of liability convention for classification societies.
+1719 LAGONI urges the international community to adopt a new limitation of liability convention for classification societies.
 He suggests to develop the international convention under auspices of the IMO (N. LAGONI, The Liability of Classification Societies, Berlin, Springer, 2007, 317).
 Also see: A.M.
 ANTAPASSIS, "Liability of Classification Societies", (11) Electronic Journal of Comparative Law 2007, 51 (arguing that the limitation of the liability of classification societies should be regulated "by way of a multilateral, open international convention").
 Another possibility would be to incorporate the once existing CMI Model Clauses in agreements between classification societies and shipowners.
 The Clauses contain a provision limiting the liability of societies towards the shipowner (CMI, CMI Yearbook 1996, Antwerp, CMI Headquarters, 1996, 338-342; J.L.
 PULIDO BEGINES, "The EU Law on Classification Societies: Scope and Liability Issues", (36) Journal of Maritime Law & Commerce 2005, 498-499).
-The Clauses were not adopted by the CMI because of differing opinions between shipowners and classification societies on the maximum limits of liability (N. LAGONI, The Liability of Classification Societies, Berlin, Springer, 2007, 298).
+The Clauses were not the moment that any of the proposals is implemented, classification societies could rely on the existing conventions to limit their liability.
+Although classification societies will probably not be covered by the LLMC Convention1720 or the Hague-Visby/Hamburg Rules,1721 they can fall within the scope of the Rotterdam Rules and especially the International Convention on Civil Liability for Oil Pollution Damage ('CLC').